longturn/freeciv21/docs/Modding/Rulesets/nations.rst

   Jean Casimir-Perier (https://en.wikipedia.org/wiki/Jean_Casimir-Perier).
 * Special names for the ruler in certain governments, if applicable.
 For instance, when in Despotism the Egypian leader is called *Pharaoh*.
-* A flag, preferably something official (if your nation doesn't have an official flag, think twice before including it).
+* A flag, preferably something official (if your nation does not have an official flag, think twice before including it).
 Wikipedia has many of those under free licenses.
-* A few nations that will be preferred by the server when there's a civil war.
-For instance, the Conferderate are a civil war nation for the Americans.
+* A few nations that will be preferred by the server when there is a civil war.
+For instance, the *Conferderate* are a civil war nation for the Americans.
 * City names.
 List each city only once, even if it changed name in the course of history.
 Try to use names from the same epoch.